tomalamb/tomalamb.github.io/_pages/about.md

 My research interests include geometric and Bayesian methods and uncertainty quantification.

-In the past, I used to a be a little better at mathematics and also was also breifly a teacher.
+In the past, I used to a be a little better at mathematics and was also breifly a teacher.
 You can find resources and materials realting to both of these in the relavent tabs.

 Feel free to reach out by email to chat or discuss anything ML related!